 Parrot biting behavior can be dangerous, but there are ways to manage it.
 Check out Why Is My Parrot Biting Me?
 For actionable tips to nip biting in the bud.

 Behavioral feather plucking means that your vet has not uncovered an underlying health condition known to cause plucking.
 If your bird acts ill, for instance has fluffed feathers, is inactive, has unusual poops, or is losing weight, get a second opinion.
 However, true behavioral feather plucking is often caused by stress, parrot husbandry issues, something that triggers a fear response, and other conditions.
 Review my “Feather Plucking Series Blogs” to get important tips to start turning things around.
 Search now!

 There are two major reasons for this.
 First, know that Feather Plucking is a compulsive, progressive issue that has often been accidentally been reinforced.
-But, also, the brain chemistry becomes involved.
+But, also, brain chemistry becomes involved.
 Intense pain causes the release of certain brain chemicals called endorphins that immediately relieve stress and anxiety.
 Essentially, the bird becomes addicted to the cycle rather quickly.
-Learn how to curb the problem by gettingThe Feather Plucking Remedies For Birds Workbook and joining theUnRuffledRx Feather Plucking Help Facebook Group.

 If your bird is plucking due to hormones you’ll notice other hormonal behaviors such as your pet trying to regurgitate on you, lots of shredding paper and other things that can line a nest, hiding in small, dark places, etc.